HSLdevcom/gtfsrt2hfp/README.md

 hfp.operatorId = 9999 #Operator ID which will be used in HFP messages
 ```

+Alternatively, environment variables can be used for configuration.
+See file

 ## Versioning

 This application uses calendar versioning with the following pattern: `YYYYMMDD`.
 New versions can be published by creating a release in GitHub.
 The Docker image of this application uses `develop` tag for the latest build of master branch and `latest` tag for the latest build made from a tagged commit.
 Specific versions are also available with the same Docker tag as the Git tag of the version.